-Detailed information about the Canadian Council of Professional Engineers can be found at www.ccpe.ca.
+Detailed information about Engineers Canada can be found at engineerscanada.ca.

 GENERAL PROGRAM GUIDELINES

 Each program in Engineering and in Engineering Science consists of a technical component and a complementary studies component.
 The curriculum provides considerable latitude to students in choosing their programs of study.
 On the following pages the curriculum of each program is set forth in detail.
 The curriculum for students in first year (in first and second years in Engineering Science) forms a basis in the fundamental subjects prior to subsequent specialization in various Engineering disciplines.
 Students are able to choose from a range of technical electives in their senior years.
 In the fourth year, all programs contain a thesis or a design project that provides students with the opportunity to carry out original work in their chosen fields of study.